datakind/public-DKHQ_GlobalWitness/README.md

 ```

 Follow the `TODO` statements in the notebook to apply visualize predictions
 made in the previous step.
+By default, predictions generated via
+ model/inference.py are stored in the 'landsat8_inference_timeagg' source id
+ of the dataset.